MicrosoftDocs/azure-reference-other/u-sql/create-table-u-sql-creating-a-table-with-schema.md

 If the `INTO` clause is specified, then the data will be distributed into the specified number.

-### Examples
+## Examples
-- The examples can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
+- The example(s) can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
-- The scripts can be executed [locally](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-data-lake-tools-get-started#run-u-sql-locally).
+- The script(s) can be executed [locally](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-data-lake-tools-local-run).
 An Azure subscription and Azure Data Lake Analytics account is not needed when executed locally.

 **Basic Syntax**